Things to do in Anafi: Beaches, Walks and Quiet Corners of the Island

 To Petrino.
 The souvlaki place of Anafi.
 Very good prices and tasty food, so you should definitely not miss this one if you are on a budget.

 Argo.
 Cafe Bar with a nice view over the Aegean Sea.
-A decent option for breakfast, as well as for a drink later in the evening.
+A great option for breakfast, as well as for a drink later in the evening.
 It also has excellent panoramic views of the island.

 The beaches of Anafi and other things to do